greeshmaravula/About-me/README.md

 ### 📫 How to reach me
 - 🌐 LinkedIn: [Greeshma Ravula](https://www.linkedin.com/in/ravulagreeshma)
 - 📧 Email: ravulagreeshma15@gmail.com

+### 📌 Open for networking and discussing new opportunities

 <!--
 **LaxmanSinghTomar/LaxmanSinghTomar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.